Introduction

 Each subnet is a decentralized incentivized intelligence P2P application where each peer must be staked on-chain and in consensus to receive incentives.
 The DSN (Decentralized Subnet) standard is in Python, but subnets can be built using a variety of languages.

-The DSN standard can currently support about 90,000 models under the following model types:
+The DSN can currently support about 90,000 models under the following model types:

 • Llama